saveourtool/diktat/info/guide/guide-chapter-3.md

 #### <a name="r3.1.5"></a> 3.1.5 Order of declaration of top-level code structures
 Kotlin allows several top-level declaration types: classes, objects, interfaces, properties and functions.
-When declaring more than one class or zero classes (e.g. only functions), as per rule 2.2.1, you should document the whole file in the header KDoc.
+When declaring more than one class or zero classes (e.g. only functions), as per rule [2.2.1](#r2.2.1), you should document the whole file in the header KDoc.
 When declaring top-level structures, keep the following order:
-1. Top-level public constants (`const val`)
-2. Top-level public properties
-   1.1 `val`
-   1.2 `lateinit var`
-   1.3 `var`
-3. Public classes
-4. Public extension functions
-5. Public functions
-6. Private constants and properties, following same order as in 1 and 2
+1. Top-level constants and properties (following same order as properties inside a class: `const val`,`val`, `lateinit var`, `var`)
-7. Private classes
-8. Private extension functions
+2. Interfaces, classes and objects (grouped by their visibility modifiers)
+3. Extension functions
-9. Private functions
+4. Other functions

 **Note**:
-Extension functions, that use the class or interface declared in the same file (accept parameters of this type or return this type), should be declared immediately after the corresponding class or interface.
+Extension functions shouldn't have receivers declared in the same file according to [rule 6.2.3](#r6.2.3)

 Valid example:
 ```kotlin